Fox-ML-infrastructure/Fox-v1-infra/LEGAL/IP_OWNERSHIP_CLARIFICATION.md

 # Fox ML Infrastructure — Intellectual Property Ownership Clarification

 This document clarifies intellectual property ownership boundaries between Fox ML Infrastructure and commercial licensees.
-This is essential for hedge funds, quantitative firms, and enterprises concerned about IP contamination and ownership clarity.
+This is essential for ML research organizations, quantitative firms, and enterprises concerned about IP contamination and ownership clarity.

 ---